laurentknauss/presidential-voting-app/README.md

 **Also Inherits from UUPSUpgradeable and ReentrancyGuardUpgradeable for secure transfer of funds**

 **A person willing to cast his/her vote is required to hold a minimum of 100 usdc coins on their web3 wallet upon time of voting**

+**A voter can claim a refund of their staked funds once voting period ends**